Yelp/engage.android/Jump_Integration_Guide.md

 Use the JUMP for Android library by following these steps:

 1. [Declare](documentation/mobile-libraries/jump-for-android/engage-for-android/#declare-and-import) the
-    library project dependency and add the required elements to your <tt>AndroidManifest.xml</tt> file.
+    library project dependency and add the required elements to your `AndroidManifest.xml` file.
 2. [Initialize](documentation/mobile-libraries/jump-for-android/engage-for-android/#initialize) the library.
-3. Begin sign-in or sharing by calling one of the two <tt>show...Dialog methods</tt>.
+3. Begin sign-in or sharing by calling one of the two `show...Dialog methods`.
 See:

     *   [Social Sign-In](documentation/mobile-libraries/jump-for-android/engage-for-android/#social-sign-in)
     *   [Social Sharing](documentation/mobile-libraries/jump-for-android/engage-for-android/#social-sharing)